victor-hro/fire-detection-classic-computervision/README.md

-# Fire Detection - Computer Vision
+# Fire Segmentation - Computer Vision

 by: Victor Oliveira and Marcus Branch.